SaraAlert/SaraAlert/README.md

       - Should always be running in order to be ready to consume assessments at any time.
       - Handles consuming assessments from the assessment container into the enrollment container.

-  The following jobs are configured to run periodically (their run timing parameters are specified in `config/schedule.rb`):
+  The following jobs are configured to run periodically:
   * `ClosePatientsJob`
       - Closes (stops active monitoring of) monitorees that meet duration/symptomatic conditions
+      - Recommend this be run every hour
   * `PurgeJob`
       - Purges eligible records
+      - Recommend this be run once every week
+      - Date/Time which the Job runs needs to match what is set in `config/sara.yml`: `weekly_purge_date`
   * `SendPurgeWarningsJob`
-      - Send warnings to users of upcoming PurgeJob
+      - Send warnings to users of upcoming `PurgeJob`
+      - Recommend this be run once every week before `PurgeJob`
+      - Date/Time which the Job runs needs to match what is set in `confi/sara.yml`: `weekly_purge_warning_date`
   * `SendPatientDigestJob`
-      - Send hourly reports on recently symptomatic patients to jurisdictions that opt in.
+      - Send reports on recently symptomatic patients to jurisdictions that opt in.
+      - Recommend this be run once every hour
   * `CacheAnalyticsJob`
       - Caches analytics information for faster retrieval
+      - Recommend this be run once every 24 hours
   * `SendAssessmentsJob`
       - Send assessment reminders to monitorees
+      - Recommend this be run once every hour
   * `PurgeJwtIdentifiersJob`
       - Purge expired JWT Identifiers that are saved and validated when clients request access to the API.
+      - Recommend this be run once every 24 hours

 NOTE: In any production instance, these jobs should be handled outside of any of the containers (they should be scheduled and launched via crontab by the host).